 I remember the first time I ever heard London Grammar.
 It was a few years ago with the release of ‘Strong’ back in 2013.
 It stood out, because it was different to other music in the charts at the time.
-It was, in short, electronic, atmospheric, trip hop dance music with a sense of anticipation and Florence Welch-esque vocal.
-It was a track that always sounded like it was a first listen, every listen.
+It was, in short a track that always sounded like it was a first listen, every listen.
 Fast forward to 2017, and this British trio (featuring Hannah Reid, Dan Rothman and Dot Major) are proving to be right at the top of their game with their latest album release ‘Truth is a Beautiful Thing.’
 It’s an emotion filled listening experience and one that is not equalled by many, if any other artists at this moment.
 Prepare yourself, you are about to hear something truly special.

 The first track of the album ‘Rooting for You’ is not really what you would expect for an opening track.
 It’s slow, it’s haunting, and in truth, it feels like a final track.
 However, what this does is draw you in and makes you curious of what is to come in the rest of the album.
 As for the scoring – yes this is music which goes beyond accompaniment or backing – it is sublime.
 The musical touches throughout it are beautiful, with each one working perfectly alongside Reid’s absolutely stunning vocal.
 Is it risky?
 Maybe.
 Is it successful?
 Most definitely.

 Tracks 2 & 3: Big Picture & Wild Eyed